10nin/gobrin/README.md

 # gobrin

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+simple rss collector app.

+It is designed to running on heroku.

 ## License

-Copyright © 2018 FIXME
+Copyright (c) 2018 Akira OTA <10nin>

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.